Environmental technology: Air purification

-Air purification describes the processes used to remove contaminants and pollutants from the air to reduce the potential adverse effects on humans and the environment.
-The process of air purification may be performed using methods such as mechanical filtration, ionization, activated carbon adsorption, photocatalytic oxidation, and ultraviolet light germicidal irradiation.
+Air purification describes the processes used to remove contaminants and airborne pollutants to reduce the potential adverse effects on humans and the environment.
+The process of air purification may be performed using methods such as mechanical filtration, electrostatic filtration ionization, activated carbon adsorption, photocatalytic oxidation, and ultraviolet light germicidal irradiation.

 Environmental remediation

-Environmental remediation is the process through which contaminants or pollutants in soil, water and other media are removed to improve environmental quality.
-The main focus is the reduction of hazardous substances within the environment.
-Some of the areas involved in environmental remediation include; soil contamination, hazardous waste, groundwater contamination, oil, gas and chemical spills.
-There are three most common types of environmental remediation.
-These include soil, water, and sediment remediation.

-Soil remediation consists of removing contaminants in soil, as these pose great risks to humans and the ecosystem.
-Some examples of this are heavy metals, pesticides, and radioactive materials.
-Depending on the contaminant the remedial processes can be physical, chemical, thermal, or biological.

-Water remediation is one of the most important considering water is an essential natural resource.
-Depending on the source of water there will be different contaminants.
-Surface water contamination mainly consists of agricultural, animal, and industrial waste, as well as acid mine drainage.
-There has been a rise in the need for water remediation due to the increased discharge of industrial waste, leading to a demand for sustainable water solutions.
-The market for water remediation is expected to consistently increase to $19.6 billion by 2030.
+Environmental remediation is the removal of pollutants or contaminants which are harmful to people and the environment.
+The environment includes groundwater, surface water soil or sediments and is done using various methods including soil excavation, soil stabilization, and groundwater treatment.

+Water remediation mainly consists of treating agricultural, human consumption, and industrial water to remove any chemical, biological, or radiological contammination using physical, chemical, electrochemical and biological methods.

 Sediment remediation consists of removing contaminated sediments.
-Is it almost similar to soil remediation except it is often more sophisticated as it involves additional contaminants.
-To reduce the contaminants it is likely to use physical, chemical, and biological processes that help with source control, but if these processes are executed correctly, there's a risk of contamination resurfacing.
+Is it similar to soil remediation except it is often more sophisticated as it involves additional contaminants.

 Solid waste management

 Solid waste management is the purification, consumption, reuse, disposal, and treatment of solid waste that is undertaken by the government or the ruling bodies of a city/town.
 It refers to the collection, treatment, and disposal of non-soluble, solid waste material.
 Solid waste is associated with both industrial, institutional, commercial and residential activities.
 Hazardous solid waste, when improperly disposed can encourage the infestation of insects and rodents, contributing to the spread of diseases.
 Some of the most common types of solid waste management include; landfills, vermicomposting, composting, recycling, and incineration.
 However, a major barrier for solid waste management practices is the high costs associated with recycling and the risks of creating more pollution.